Tender Data Aggregation:

 2. We extend the OCDS schema with a custom extension that adds metadata about the CPV category, including the prediction method and the confidence level (a value between 0 and 1) associated with each predicted category.

-For training, we employed a standard eXtreme Multi-Label Classification method, fine-tuning parameters such as the number of epochs.
+We employed a standard eXtreme Multi-Label Classification method for training and fine-tuning parameters such as the number of epochs.
 While no groundbreaking solutions were implemented, the model works effectively for our specific use case.
 However, we do not claim that it outperforms or underperforms other models in general.

 How We Ensure the Tender Data Aggregation System Works Properly